Sports Leadership and Management

 - Students undertake a 120-hour internship to learn exemplary management of successful sports teams and athletes eg, with Sport Canterbury, to further build on their leadership capabilities and gain real-world industry-based skills.

 - This major provides postgraduate pathways to options in either sport or business management.

-- Graduates from this major are also able to pursue a teaching career in physical education, or in other subjects through the Graduate Diploma in Teaching and Learning (Secondary), the Graduate Diploma in Teaching and Learning (Primary), and the Master of Teaching and Learning.
+- Graduates from this major are also able to pursue a teaching career in physical education or in other subjects through the Graduate Diploma in Teaching and Learning, the Postgraduate Diploma in Teaching and Learning, and the Master of Teaching and Learning.

 UC offers a major in Sports Leadership and Management as part of the Bachelor of Sport Coaching.

 Sports Leadership and Management major

 Students complete these courses throughout their degree for the Sports Leadership and Management major:

 Plus at least one of: